Carrollton Manor Chapter, NSDAR

 The Daughters of the American Revolution (DAR) is a non-profit, non-political volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
 Nationally, DAR members volunteer more than 60,000 hours annually, award over $150,000 in scholarships and financial aid each year, and support schools for the underprivileged with annual donations exceeding one million dollars.

 With 72 members and growing, our membership reflects a wide range of ages and interests from throughout Frederick County, Maryland.
-Having a strong desire to make our chapter meetings and special events available to everyone, we have planned our meetings during the day, evening, and some Saturdays.
-Feel free to attend all or just those that fit into your personal schedule.
-Our calendar year is September through June.
-We recess during the months of July, August, and December to spend time with family and friends.
+Having a strong desire to make our chapter meetings available to our members, we typically hold our monthly meetings in the evening or on Saturdays.
+Our calendar year is September through May.
+We recess during the months of June, July, August, and December to spend time with family and friends.

 Any woman is eligible for membership in DAR who is no less than eighteen years of age and can prove lineal, blood line descent from an ancestor who aided in achieving American independence.
-For information regarding membership, please attend one of our scheduled workshops or contact our regent.
+For information regarding membership, please contact us.